Deadline: 11.59 pm AEDT, Tuesday 8 March 2022

-The four highest scored abstracts submitted for inclusion as free paper in the RMSANZ 2021 program, will be offered the opportunity to present their abstract as part of a plenary session, instead of in a concurrent free paper session.
+Outstanding abstracts submitted for inclusion as free paper in the RMSANZ 2022 program may be offered the opportunity to present their abstract as part of a plenary session, instead of in a concurrent free paper session.

 Successful authors will be given 15 minutes to present, with additional time for Q&A.

 This is an excellent, and unique opportunity for abstract authors to present their work in front of a wider audience.